piotr-gorka/hydrapp/readme.md

 # Hydraap

-Simple web application which allows you to tracks your daily hydration
+Simple web application which allows you to track your daily hydration.

 ## Available scripts